jancordeiro/html-generator/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to fork the repo and submit pull requests.
+Feel free to fork this repo.

 ---